Igrium/clock_blockers/notes/weapon_pseudocode.md

     - Inflict recorded damage

-  - Clip end position to original end position of ending entity is still consistent with original timeline.
+  - Clip end position to original end position if ending entity is still consistent with original timeline.

   - Apply damage to hit entities *not* in the recording.